wanyakrecipes/coft-web/content/posts/2022-08-20-golden-hair-primavera-sound-2018/index.md

 *Björk*.
 Front right segment.
 Back against the barrier.
 The setup was more than intriguing.
 Everyone wore white.
 Dancing flutists.
 An electric drum kit. *Arisen My Senses* really caught me.
 Heavy strobe and heavenly vocals.

 *Vince Staples*.
 Ten rows from the front.
 Central.
-Intro tape simmered with the background bed to *Get the F--- off My Dick*, which he’d just released.
+Intro tape simmered with the background bed to *Get the F--- off My D---*, which he’d just released.
 “Primavera”, he stated factually, entering his arena.
 Dressed in Kevlar in front of several dimly lit TVs, Vince’s outline prowled the stage.

 *Mogwai*.
 In front of the sound desk.
 Back against the barrier.
 I called my brother during the *Hawk Is Howling*.
 The track becomes stuck in loop.
 Reminds me of dreams when I can’t stand up.
 The release is how I imagine it feels to finally make it back on my feet.